Picture Perfect (1995 film): Plot

 Ernie declares them the official winners of the contest, but Vicky and George come clean.
 They insist that they are not a family.
 Ernie counters that they have all lived together for a week, and that they demonstrated all the qualities of a perfect family.
 Ernie is upset, thinking he has to start the contest over again.
-However, George and Vicky realize that they are perfect together, and share a kiss.
+However, George and Vicky realize that they have fallen in love and share a kiss.
 They win the contest and have a beautiful wedding, with all of their friends, family, and neighbors in attendance.